slarmoo/.github/profile/essentials/gitHub/gitHub.md

 ## Creating and cloning a repository

 While you can create a repository in your development environment using `git init` and then connect it to an upstream repository on GitHub, it is always easier to create your repository first on GitHub and then clone it to your development environment.
-That way your repositories are automatically linked to each other.
+That way your local repository and the GitHub repository are automatically linked to each other.

 To create a repository in GitHub, log into your account, select the `Repositories` tab, and press `New repository`.
 You then specify a unique repository name, give a description, indicate that you want it to be public, add a default README.md file, and choose a license.

 ![GitHub create repository](essentialsGitHubCreateRepo.jpg)

 Every repository in GitHub has a unique URL assigned to it.
 Assuming the repository is public, anyone with the URL can clone it to their development environment.
 A repository clone is an exact copy of the repository including all of the commits, comments, and SHAs.
-It also configures the clone to know what the remote source is so that you can use Git commands to keep them in sync as changes are made.
+It also configures the clone to know what the remote source is (in this case, your GitHub repository) so that you can use Git commands to keep them in sync as changes are made.

 ![GitHub clone](essentialsGitHubClone.jpg)